-The PAUSE Program is a structured, 12-week parenting support program that uses pre-test/post-test design, group therapy, discussion and weekly homework assignments to help parents address potentially destructive beliefs and child-rearing practices.
+The PAUSE Program is a structured, 12-week parenting support program that uses pre-test/post-test design, group discussion and weekly homework assignments to help parents address potentially destructive beliefs and child-rearing practices.
 With consistent attendance and active participation, the program helps attendees self-assess these beliefs while giving them the opportunity to demonstrate progress, if requested by the courts.

 The best way and only true measure of parenting success is how it’s shown over time.

 For this reason, the PAUSE Program is frequently used by the Courts, Children’s Division and other organizations to help parents reconnect with their children, while addressing any concerns related to their own parenting capacities.

 Detailed intake and discharge assessment reports provide ample documentation of progress throughout the program.